Ultra High Energy Fermions: Possible Consequences

 as forming a two state system in this subspace of the Hilbert space of all states where the two components decay at different rates, in general as we will see below.
 The theory of such two state systems is well known \cite{feynmanlectures}.
 In fact the two states would now be given by

-where the left side refers to the sate of time $t$ and the right side wave function to the time $t = 0$ (Cf. also \cite{widhall}).
+where the left side refers to the sate of time $t$ and the right side wave function to the time $t = 0$ (Cf.\cite{widhall}).
 We can write the Hamiltonian (\ref{c}) above for the two state as where-by virtue of the pulled out $\imath$-both $M$ and $N$ are Hermitian.
 An additional constraint, namely $H_{11} = H_{22}$, comes from the CPT theorem.
-Let us continue with the two state analysis.\\ The evolution equation (in this sub space),
+Let us continue with the two state analysis.\\ The evolution equation (in this 2-D approach),

 yields the usual solution

 where $H_{H,L}$ denotes the eigenvalues of $H$, which are under the assumption of CPT symmetry given as is well known, by

 and $|\psi_{H,L}>$ are eigenstates of the form